dangvanthanh/nuxt-turborepo-boilerplate/layers/utils/README.md

 The `.playground` directory should help you on trying your theme during development.

-Running `pnpm dev` will prepare and boot `.playground` directory, which imports your theme itself.
+Running `bun dev` will prepare and boot `.playground` directory, which imports your theme itself.

 ## Distributing your theme